Pembrokeshire's premier paranormal website

 The area of Nevern is not only home to an ancient church and castle but to Ghosts, ancient myths, Arthurian legends, biblical mysteries and bleeding trees!
 What more could any historian or paranormal investigator want?

-Nevern is a wonderful spot nestled in wood land and farm land in Northern Pembrokeshire.
-We at the Pembrokeshire Beyond and Paranormal Chronicles office often receive reports of a ghostly white robed man or the sound of children playing late at night at Nevern Church or of terrible blood curdling screams heard deep within the earth at Nevern castle.
+Nevern is a wonderful spot nestled in woodland and farmland in Northern Pembrokeshire, West Wales.
+We at Pembrokeshire Beyond and Paranormal Chronicles office often receive reports of a ghostly white-robed man or the sound of children playing late at night at Nevern Church or of terrible blood-curdling screams heard deep within the earth at Nevern castle.

 Initially an earth and timber castle circa 1108-1110; it was rebuilt in stone in the late 12th century.
 Lord Rhys was imprisoned in 1194 by his sons in this castle, probably in the base of one of the two towers whose remains have been uncovered by recent excavations.
 The castle was deliberately demolished by 1195 and the site left to agriculture.

 Visitors whom have visited the castle in evening believe they have heard screams from below their feet. they claim to have heard a man screaming as if in excruciating pain from beneath.
 The sound quickly ends and a strange chill descends on the site.

 One couple claims that while on a picnic to the castle they heard sobbing from beneath them and when they put their ear to the ground they heard a terrible anguished howl and then silence.
 Could this be a victim of the castle dungeon trapped in eternity in his torture or just foxes or badgers deep with the ground in their earthen domains?

 Other sightings claim to have seen a bearded man wearing a tunic and a strange padded hat “Like a bra cup” The hat description seems more than likely to be that of an arming cap which was a fashionable headpiece during the 12th to 14th Century.